How often have you seen or heard parents willingly support their children who opt for vocational courses instead of degree courses as a career choice?

 #5.
 Vocational courses are a boon for people who do not have the financial resources to study in a regular college.
-Not only this, they also help make differently – abled students productive and self-sufficient.
+Not only this, but they also help make differently-abled students productive and self-sufficient.

 #6.
-What more vocational education offers students with a plethora of options to choose from courses in hospitality, healthcare to office management and fashion industry.
+What’s more vocational education offers students a plethora of options to choose from courses in hospitality, and healthcare to office management and the fashion industry.

 So, folks, I hope you get my point that vocational training is not so bad a career option after all.
 I am pretty sure that with the correct amount of effort and development in this area will make vocational courses as desirable as degree programs in India as well!